For those who want to use retirement funds to start or fund a business.

 We know there’s a lot of information out there; these terms will help you sort through the different types of plans.

 You can set up a business in many ways, such as an LLC (Limited Liability Company).
 In fact, a corporation is legally seen as a person.
 In other words, it is subject to tax laws, and can even be sued.
 A C corporation is different than other corporations as it’s taxed separately from its shareholder.
 In contrast, an S corporation is taxed based on personal returns.
-The owner or shareholder has limited liability, which means if the company, the owner or shareholder is not.
+The owner or shareholder has limited liability, which means if the company, is sued the owner or shareholder will not be sued.

 In order to establish a Rollover for Business Startup (ROBS), you must form a C corporation and create a new 401(k) for the corp.
 This allows you to transfer funds from your personal retirement account to your C corporation 401(k) account.

 According to the IRS (Internal Revenue Service), a prohibited transaction is a transaction between a retirement plan and a disqualified person.
 If you’re a disqualified person and you engage in a transaction the IRS does not approve, you receive a penalty.
 This allows the IRS protect its distribution rules, which generates revenue; however, it also facilitates the IRA holder to invest funds for retirement.